• Home

 Frequently Asked Questions (FAQ)

-Q1: How long does it take to see results from medical SEO?
+Q1: How long does it take to see results on google from medical SEO?

-Medical SEO is a long-term strategy, and most practices start seeing noticeable results within 3 to 6 months.
-However, the full impact usually develops over 12 months or more, depending on competition and effort.
+Medical SEO is a long-term thing, and most practices start to see the results within 3 to 6 months.
+However, the full development of impact may take upto 12 months or more, depending on competition and effort.

 Q2: Is medical SEO compliant with HIPAA regulations?